 Most colorectal cancer is sporadic, meaning it occurs by chance with no known cause.
 The percentage of colorectal cancer that can be attributed to MAP is unknown.
 It is estimated that as many as one in every 100 people may carry a single mutation in the MYH gene.

 How is MAP diagnosed?

 MAP is considered as a possible diagnosis when a person has multiple adenomatous colon polyps but does not have a mutation in the APC gene associated with FAP and AFAP.
 It may also be considered if someone has brothers or sisters with multiple colon polyps, but there is no history of colon problems in previous generations.
 MAP is diagnosed when a person is found to have two mutations in the MYH gene.
 There are two common mutations in MYH called Y165C and G382D.

 What are the estimated cancer risks associated with MAP?

 The specific cancer risks associated with MAP have not been determined.
 The risk of colorectal cancer is considered to be significantly increased, and there may be an increased risk of other cancers of the digestive tract as well.

 What are the screening options for MAP?

 - Yearly colonoscopy once a person develops polyps.
-Colectomy is the surgical removal of the colon, may be considered if polyps cannot be managed with regular colonoscopies because there are too many.
+Colectomy is the surgical removal of the entire colon.
+This may be considered if polyps cannot be managed with regular colonoscopies because there are too many.

 Screening options may change over time as new technologies are developed and more is learned about MAP.
 It is important to talk with your doctor about appropriate screening tests.